Paul van Oordt SQL Services

 - no varchar, but char for values of fixed length such as a land code

 - no nvarchar(4000), but for example nvarchar(200) for a person name; the used length of a data type may impact the estimated amount of memory for a query

-- Don't use leading zero's such as in '0001'.
-If necessary do that in a computed column, and use a numerical data type for the number:
+- Don't use leading zero's such as in '0001' or other prefixes.
+If necessary do that in a computed column, and use a numerical data type for the number.

 - Never combine two attributes in a single column, for example corporate code and sequence number 'CORP-0001'.
-Use two columns and combine them if necessary in a computed column.
+Use two columns and combine these if necessary in a computed column.